The malai | butter |slightly cheesy kababs are melt in your mouth & flavorful. It’s easy, quick and perfect for a party, get-together or bbq.

 So folks, this holiday season, did any of the recipes from this blog bring smiles to your loved ones?
 I would love to hear from you.

-- 1 tablespoon ginger garlic paste (Fresh is preferrable)
+- 1 tablespoon ginger garlic paste Fresh is preferable

-- 2 teaspoons dried kasoori methi leaves / fenugreek leaves
+- 2 teaspoons dried kasoori methi leaves/fenugreek leaves

 - 2 tablespoons melted butter

-- Add all the ingredients of the marinade in a bowl.
+- Add all the ingredients for the marinade in a bowl.
 Mix well, taste and adjust the salt.
 (Salt should be a tiny bit more than what you like)

 - Add the chicken and the bell peppers/capsicum and coat well.
 Cover and keep it aside for 1 hour or overnight.
 (Refrigerate if you are planning to keep it overnight).